liferay/liferay-docs/discover/portal/articles/user-management/01-users.markdown

 ## What are Users?

-In case there's any confusion over the term, a User in Liferay is an entity that can log into and do something in the portal.
-Generally a user has more privileges, called Permissions, than a Guest of your site, who does not sign in.
+In case there's any confusion over the term, a User in Liferay is an entity that can sign into the portal and do something.
+Generally a User has more privileges, called Permissions, than a Guest of your site, who does not sign in.
 Users are assigned a Role (the Power User Role by default), and a Role is what defines the user's privileges.